Amazon Prime Air plans now include giant motherships in the sky

 If you thought Amazon’s plans for drone delivery were pie in the sky, today’s news will make you believe the company is full of hot air.

-The online retail giant has been granted a patent for giant airships, which it believes could act as airborne warehouses from which it could dispatch Prime Air deliveries.
+The online retail giant has been granted a patent for giant airships, which it believes could act as warehouses from which it could dispatch Prime Air deliveries.

 According to the patent, which was granted in April this year, the blimps would circle above key locations at altitudes of 45,000 feet.